Local Escapes

 A bathtub in a suite at Pier One, one of the best hotels in SydneyImage credit: Pier One | Supplied

 Picture this: you’re reclining on your own private balcony beneath the Sydney Harbour Bridge while the twinkling lights of Luna Park hit the gentle waves below and ferries cruise past.
-That’s what you’re in for at Pier One—a beautiful hotel built into a row of historic piers that hover over the water of glittering Walsh Bay.
+That’s what you’re in for at Pier One—a beautiful hotel built into a row of historic piers on Walsh Bay.
 Design notes are a subtle nod to the building’s maritime history, rooms are larger than usual, most with large egg-shaped tubs for all your staycation soaking.

-The hotel is a short walk to Circular Quay, the CBD, The Rocks, and just a little further over to Barangaroo.
-The Gantry restaurant is a destination in and of itself, now with a new chef, Rhys Connell, at the helm too.
+The hotel is a short walk to Circular Quay, the CBD, The Rocks, and just a little further over to Barangaroo, and The Gantry restaurant is a destination in and of itself.

 We also love the seasonal activations Pier One regularly hosts—like snow globe bars in wintertime.
 Into the theatre?
 You’re also a stone’s throw from the Sydney Theatre Company, Sydney Dance Company, and Bangarra Dance Theatre studios.